glowhub-1028/web_scraper_workers/README.md

 ## About

-gazpacho is a simple, fast, and modern web scraping library.
+Echo Engineer is a simple, fast, and modern web scraping library.
 The library is stable, and installed with **zero** dependencies.